beerriot/starlink-ping-loss-viewer/README.md

    of 1 means "all pings must be dropped", which seems to be the metric that Starlink uses for counting downtime.
 Valid values are decimals between 0 and 1.

+ * "min downlink bps" and "min uplink bps": Each of these overrides the the decision of whether or not to show an outage, based on the measured downlink or uplink throughput.
+If downlink throughput for the second was higher than "min downlink bps", the outage is not rendered.
+If uplink throughput for the second was higher than "min uplink bps", the outage is not rendered.

  * "max snr": Determines highest signal-to-noise ratio worth rendering.
 The default of 0 renders only the darkest grey boxes,